 ADP Run is a versatile payroll program that can meet the needs of small to large businesses in a variety of industries, including trucking.
 It has multiple payroll packages with plans tailored for small trucking companies or those with 1,000+ employees.
 It also has a wide range of features for payroll and HR and can support trucking companies as they grow.

 Scoring 4.06 out of 5 in our evaluation, ADP Run offers a better range of payroll tools for truckers than most general payroll software.
 It supports non-driver staff designations and integrates with trucking software.
 It also has background checks, which is useful when hiring drivers.
 However, pricing isn’t transparent, and you have to pay setup fees.
 Members of TruckersB2B get the setup fees waived and a 25% discount on processing costs, plus discounts on plans.

 ADP doesn’t publish its pricing online, so you have to call them to discuss your requirements and request a quote.
 While it charges setup fees, you get your first few months free.
 (The number varies by deal.)
 For Payroll, we were quoted $132 per pay run for 10 employees, with $3 for each additional employee.
 For Payroll and HR, the price went up to $204 per pay run.

 This makes ADP Run the most expensive payroll-only plan on our list.
 However, ADP offered us five months free.
 In addition, TruckersB2B members get a 25% discount on processing and waived setup fees.

 If you want to learn more about ADP’s small business payroll solution, check out our ADP Run review.

-ADP Standout Features
+Run by ADP Features